-There is a new teen program at the Pawling Library.
-Library After Hours will take place every last Saturday of the month from 6:00-8:00 PM, after the library has closed to the public.
-Each month the program will have a different theme and different activities.
+Library After Hours will takes place every last Saturday of the month from 6:30-8:30 PM, after the library has closed to the public.
+Each month the program has a different theme and different activities.
 Check back at this page at the beginning of every month to see the upcoming theme.

 Registration is required.
 Register in person at the Pawling Library or by calling (845) 855-3444